Alejandro-ZZ/Machine-Learning/TP-1/readme.md

-# TP-1: Cuarteto de Anscombe
+# TP-1: Anscombe's quartet

 ## *1_Cuarteto_de_Anscombe.ipynb*

-Análisis, desarrollo y visualización de los cuatro conjuntos de datos de Anscombe en python.
+Analysis, development and visualization of the four Anscombe's datasets in python.